dkarski/minimal-resume-theme/README.md

 ## Introduction

-This is a responsive minimal résumé template.
+This is a responsive minimal résumé template made by [Daniel Karski](https://github.com/dkarski/minimal-resume-theme/), powered by [Gatsby.js](https://www.gatsbyjs.org/).

 You may config all the data in `json` and make it your own résumé.
 Then, you might use on GitHub Pages, your website, or wherever you want.